 On this page...

-The Visiting Teacher from Spain Program, is an exciting venture between the Iowa Department of Education (DE) and the Ministry of Education and Culture of Spain (MECS).
+The Visiting Teachers from Spain Program is an exciting venture between the Iowa Department of Education (Department) and the Ministry of Education and Culture of Spain (MECS).

-The Visiting Teacher from Spain Program provides local school districts with the opportunity to fill vacant Spanish teaching positions.
-With this program, Iowa school systems have the option of recruiting highly qualified Spanish educators for a period of up to three years and at the same time provide Iowa students, parents, and communities the opportunity to work with professionals from other countries.
+The Visiting Teacher from Spain Program provides local school districts and accredited nonpublic schools with the opportunity to fill vacant Spanish positions.
+With this program, Iowa school systems have the option of recruiting highly qualified Spanish educators for a period of up to three years.
 Visiting teachers from Spain are certified Spanish language educators with at least two years of experience.
-Local school districts hire the visiting teachers in accordance with all other local policies in terms of salary scale, licensure, and local system requirements.
+Local school districts and accredited nonpublic schools may hire visiting teachers in accordance with all other local policies in terms of salary scale, licensure, and local system requirements.

-- The DE and the MECS signed a memorandum of understanding.
+- The Department and the MECS signed a memorandum of understanding.

-- DE surveys the needs of Iowa school districts and provides an Application of Intent, which does not obligate the school district to hire a teacher from Spain.
+- The Department surveys the needs of Iowa school districts and accredited nonpublic schools and provides an Application of Intent, which does not obligate the school district or accredited nonpublic schools to hire a teacher from Spain.

 - The MECS selects possible candidates.

-- DE Team travels to Madrid to conduct interviews with prospective recruits.
+- The Department team travels to Madrid to conduct interviews with prospective recruits.

-- Participating school districts are informed of the candidates and make commitments.
+- Participating school districts and accredited nonpublic schools are informed of the candidates and make commitments.

-- Recruited teachers will make a one- to-three year commitment to teach in Iowa, provided that the local school district chooses to rehire them each year.
+- Recruited teachers will make a one- to three-year commitment to teach in Iowa, provided that the local school district or accredited nonpublic school chooses to rehire them each year.

 - To offer orientation and training for visiting teachers.

-- To provide support to the district and teachers through the utilization of technology.
+- To provide support to the district, accredited nonpublic school, and teachers through the utilization of technology.

-- Once the district is notified of the possible candidate and reviews credentials, the district will have a week to make a commitment.
+- Once the district or accredited nonpublic school is notified of the possible candidate and reviews credentials, the district or accredited nonpublic school will have a week to make a commitment.

-- After commitment is made, the district needs to send a draft of the contract with estimated paid scale.
+- After a commitment is made, the district or accredited nonpublic school needs to send a draft of the contract with estimated paid scale.